tlhutch/test-playbooks/README.md

 source ~/venvs/tower-qa/bin/activate
-pip install -r requirements.txt ansible-vault decrypt config/credentials.vault --output=config/credentials.yml    # you will need the vault password py.test -c config/docker.cfg
+pip install -r requirements.txt ansible-vault decrypt config/credentials.vault --output=config/credentials.yml    # you will need the vault password
+# When running tests using docker ensure that the password and username created previously are present on the credentials.yml file
+py.test -c config/docker.cfg
 ```